-- Documented positive impact on student achievement – sorry principals, but 34 state studies (Lance, Kachel) confirm that school librarians always have a positive impact and it is even greater in under-resourced communities.
+- Documented positive impact on student achievement – 34 state studies (Lance, Kachel) confirm that school librarians always have a positive impact and it is even greater in under-resourced communities.

 - Literacy – school librarians build reading communities.
 This one is last because it is also the first.
 It may be very obvious but it is also very powerful.